cristianomartinsdias82/gamehub/README.md

 This is a React + Typescript project through which users can search and filter games by genres and platforms.

-It makes use of the folloing extra libraries/packages:
+It makes use of the following extra libraries/packages:
-Vite
+- Vite
-Styles Components
+- Styled Components
-Chakra UI
+- Chakra UI
-Axios
+- Axios
-React Icons
+- React Icons
-React hooks like useState and useEffect
+- React hooks like useState and useEffect

 Also, it integrates to RAWG Gaming API (see more at: https://rawg.io/apidocs)